kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 necessary to prevent us from going faster than the monitor refresh rate.
 Right now we don't do any real time animation, but we could, and this would keep us at a steady cap of 60fps.

+---

+So what's wrong so far?

+Well, first of all, there's a comment that says "error check" but we don't actually check any errors.
+That's just some copy paste junk that's snuck in there.

+Next, we're using `unsafe` too much.
+We should try to limit it down.
+The only times we actually need it are for making a new window (which does a bunch of GL calls) and re-drawing and flipping the window (which also does a different bunch of GL calls).

+Also, because our new keys each frame are stored in a set, if the user presses two or more new keys in a frame, when we move them into the held keys they might come out of the set in a different order, and then the user's input would be messed up.
+We might want to fix that later.
+Similarly, because the held_keys set isn't edited until after the full loop, if a key is pressed down and then released inside of a frame the key status can be messed up.
+Both of these can be solved by handling inputs directly in the huge match statement (maybe a bad plan?) or pushing events we care about into a vector so that when we go back over them at the end they stay in order.
+That also feels like a slightly bad idea just because it seems wasteful.
+I think for input we'll just have to keep these problems in mind as we move forward and see more of how this unfolds.